ctsin/awesome/README.md

 - https://github.com/Microsoft/roosterjs?tab=readme-ov-file roosterjs is a framework-independent javascript rich text editor.
 - https://github.com/josdejong/jsoneditor A web-based tool to view, edit, format, and validate JSON
 - https://observablehq.com/plot/ Observable Plot The JavaScript library for exploratory data visualization
+- https://perspective.finos.org/ Perspective is an interactive analytics and data visualization component, which is especially well-suited for large and/or streaming datasets.

 # 🎨 Design & CSS Lib
 - [adobe/leonardo](http://www.leonardocolor.io/) - Authoring adaptive color palettes for generating color based on a desired contrast ratio.